ahmadrafidev/DevBook/docs/design-system.md

 ## What I'm Building

-To implement my learning about UI, UX, Design Engineer, Design System, right now I'm building what I called [Astra](https://github.com/ahmadrafidev/astra): a digital vault for UI components.
-Astra will contains many components and behind the scenes principles that can be a foundational building blocks of UI on every platform, such as web, android, and ios.
+To implement my learning about UI, UX, Design Engineer, Design System, right now I'm building a design system what I called [Astra UI](https://github.com/ahmadrafidev/astra): a digital vault for UI components.
+Astra UI will contains many components and behind the scenes principles that can be a foundational building blocks of UI on every platform, such as web, android, and ios.

 ## Inspiration